Rupee offers India budget relief as subsidy pressure eases

-NEW DELHI (Reuters) - A recovery in the rupee is giving India’s Finance Minister P. Chidambaram rare relief in his battle against a threatened credit rating downgrade to junk status by reducing pressure on the government’s subsidy bill.
+NEW DELHI, Dec 6 (Reuters) - A recovery in the rupee is giving India’s Finance Minister P. Chidambaram rare relief in his battle against a threatened credit rating downgrade to junk status by reducing pressure on the government’s subsidy bill.

 Still, the minister can only meet his fiscal deficit target of 4.8 percent of GDP by rolling over a substantial amount of subsidy spending into next year’s budget and by finding big savings elsewhere, two senior finance ministry officials said.